-The Company has granted, net of forfeitures, restricted stock awards and options to purchase all of the 1,250,000 shares of Class A common stock presently available under the 2017 Plan.
-The Board believes that increased capacity to make equity awards provided by the amendment is essential to the Company's continued growth, and therefore in the best interest of its stockholders.
+As of the record date, the Company has granted, net of forfeitures, restricted stock awards and options to purchase 1,560,382 shares of the 2,500,000 shares of Class A common stock presently available under the 2017 Plan, as amended.
+The Board believes that increased capacity to make equity awards provided by the amendment proposed hereby is essential to the Company's continued growth, and therefore in the best interest of its stockholders.

 In determining the number of shares to request for approval by our stockholders, the Company's management worked with the Board to evaluate a number of factors, including recent stock usage and stock price trends.
 The Board recognizes that equity compensation awards dilute stockholder equity and we endeavor to carefully manage our equity incentive compensation to be competitive and consistent with market practices as well as mindful of stockholder interests.
-The increase of 1,250,000 shares represents approximately 19.7% of our outstanding Class A common stock, and such shares have an aggregate market value of \$39.2 million based on the closing price of \$31.36 of our Class A common stock as reported by Nasdaq on April 27, 2021.
-We currently anticipate that the additional 1,250,000 shares will last for about three to four years, based on our recent grant rates and current share price, but such shares could last for a shorter or longer period of time if actual compensation practices do not match our historical practices or if our share price changes materially.
+The increase of 2,500,000 additional shares represents approximately 16.3% of our outstanding Class A common stock and Class B common stock, as a single class.
+Our Class A common stock and Class B common stock are identical except that each share of Class A common stock provides for one vote, and each share of Class B common stock provides foe ten votes.
+Each share of Class B common stock is convertible by the holder thereof at any time into one share of our Class A common stock.
+As of May 2, 2022, our Class A common stock had an aggregate market value of \$69.66 million based on the closing price of \$9.03 of our Class A common stock as reported by Nasdaq on April 30, 2022.
+We currently anticipate that the additional 2,500,000 shares will last for about three to four years, based on our recent grant rates and current share price, but such shares could last for a shorter or longer period of time if actual compensation practices do not match our historical practices or if our share price changes materially.